chiyadev/nhitomi/nhitomi-discord/README.md

-# nhitomi-web
+# nhitomi-discord

-This is nhitomi browser frontend using Preact with Typescript.
+This is nhitomi [Discord](https://discord.com) frontend written in Typescript.

 ### Prerequisites